typesense/typesense-website/docs-site/content/26.0/api/collections.md

 `PATCH ${TYPESENSE_HOST}/collections/:collection`

 :::tip
-The schema update is a synchronous blocking operation.
-When the update is in progress, all incoming writes and reads to _that particular collection_ will wait for the schema update to finish.
+The schema update operation is a synchronous blocking operation.

+When the update is in progress, all incoming writes to _that particular collection_ will wait for the schema update to finish.
 So, we recommend updating fields one at a time, especially for large collections and during off-peak hours.

+Reads will be serviced as usual, without blocking.

 Alternatively, you can also use the [alias feature](#using-an-alias) to do zero downtime schema changes.
 :::